Zhu-1998/celldevelopment/README.md

 of cells in a controllable way will be a better measurement for RNA velocity and transcriptomic dynamics.
 [Dynast](https://github.com/aristoteleo/dynast-release) toolkit can be used for analyzing labeling datasets and quantifying new RNA counts and old RNA counts.
 Then [Dynamo](https://github.com/aristoteleo/dynamo-release) package can estimate the absolute RNA velocity following the protocol under the default parameters.

-## 3. Reconstructing vector field of cell cycle dynamics
+## 3. Reconstructing the dynamical vector field from RNA velocity
-We can reconstruct the vector field based on RNA velocity with `dyn.vf.VectorField()` by using [dynamo](https://github.com/aristoteleo/dynamo-release).
-Then, we can calculate the divergence, curl, acceleration and curvature to perform the differential geometry analysis.
-We can also calculate the jacobian to perform genetic perturbation and inference gene regulatory interaction.
+You can reconstruct the vector field from RNA velocity with `dyn.vf.VectorField()` by using [Dynamo](https://github.com/aristoteleo/dynamo-release).
+Then, the differential geometry (divergence, curl, acceleration, curvature, jacobian) could be analyzed based on the reconstructed vector field.
+You can also learn an analytical function of vector field from sparse single-cell samples on the entire space robustly by `vector_field_function` function in [Dynamo](https://github.com/aristoteleo/dynamo-release).

-## 4. Quantifying landscape-flux of cell cycle global dynamics and thermodynamics
+## 4. Quantifying landscape-flux of global dynamics and thermodynamics
-We can learn an analytical function of vector field from sparse single cell samples on the entire space robustly by `vector_field_function`.
-Then, we could simulate stochastic dynamics by solving the Langevin equation based analytical function and quantify the non-equilibrium landscape-flux of the cell cycle.
+Then, we could simulate stochastic dynamics by solving the Langevin equation based on the analytical function and quantify the non-equilibrium landscape-flux of the cell cycle.

+## 5. Loop flux decomposition
+You can use Dynamo to calculate the transition rate between any two cell-type transitions, and then